On Self Care: Winter Weather and What to do About it

 This part of winter, although horrible, is pretty easily solved.
-For the most part staying warm can be accomplished with with a good jumper, a cup of tea and never ever leaving the house when you don’t have to.
-While this is all well and good on the weekend – most of us are caught up in these pesky little things called work, money, sleep and emotional stability and for that we generally have to go outside… at least occasionally anyway.
+For the most part staying warm can be accomplished with a good jumper, a cup of tea and never, ever leaving the house when it’s not entirely essential.
+While this is all well and good on the weekend – most of us are caught up in these pesky little things called work, money, sleep and emotional stability and for that, we generally have to go outside… at least occasionally anyway.

 Given that we haven’t yet developed the technology to control the weather – at least in terms of making it rain less – it’s probably going to be necessary for us to explore other options.
 Therefore, my first suggestion is that we should learn to take care of ourselves – you know, so if nothing else we can still feel warm on the inside.

-If what i’m suggesting sounds radical, that’s probably because the overworked, underpaid and largely unfulfilled existence appears to be among the defining traditions of this raucous 21st century.
+If what I’m suggesting sounds radical, that’s probably because our overworked, underpaid and largely unfulfilled existence appears to be among the defining traditions of this raucous 21st century.

 Why do we need self care?

 Today’s post is all about self-care and what the concept itself actually means.
 Some people out there might scoff at the idea that putting yourself first could be difficult but just think about it for a moment: It’s so mulishly instilled in most of us to live in a certain way, which is by no means selfless, that we often spread ourselves too thin.
 We strive to grasp everything we possibly can, we rush to make every meeting and when the day is over and the tiredness sets in, we head to bed and endeavour only to sleep ourselves awake once more.